singularian/radialaccelerator/README.md

 In this diagram a 2-D grid contains square particle accelerator modules.
 These contain coil accerators which are linked together in series to form a 5 by 3 accelerator grid.
-The interconnects connect each of the accelerator coils in series and an end connector which connects the first row with the second and third row.
+The interconnects connect each of the accelerator coils in series to an end row connector which connects the first row with the second and third row.
 A particle accelerator grid sends the particle from row 1 to row 2 to row 3 from the input to the output in series between each module.

 https://github.com/singularian/radialaccelerator/blob/master/radialAcceleratorGrid.png